Garfield High School (Seattle): 20th century

-Remodel
+Martin Luther King Jr., Jesse Jackson, and Stokely Carmichael are among notable people who have spoken at the school.

+21st century

 The buildings have lasted for more than eight decades, but they were partially demolished in a sweeping redesign of the school that began in June 2006.
 The remodel was mostly completed by the fall of 2008, making the class of 2009 the only class to attend classes in both the old and new buildings.
 There was a movement to hold off the remodeling to preserve the building's history, including a city initiative to preserve the Quincy Jones auditorium as a historic site, thereby blocking the remodeling.
 The new design has a state-of-the-art performing arts center.
 After its renovation, Garfield had become the second most expensive high school in the state, after Stadium High School, with Stadium High at $106 million and Garfield at $105 million.

 The school reopened in time for 2008 classes on September 3.
 Faculty and students vacated their temporary quarters at Lincoln High School at the end of the 2007–2008 school year.

+In March 2006, then U.S. Senator Barack Obama spoke at the school on innovation in education.